 Have toothbrushes ready

-Toothbrushes should be ready to go.
-If you have a two-story home, you may want to consider having an extra set of toothbrushes and toothpaste in a downstairs bathroom.
-Once my kids come downstairs for breakfast, I don’t want them heading back upstairs – instead, they can brush their teeth in the half bathroom on the first floor, which is much quicker.
+Toothbrushes and toothpaste should be ready to go.
+If you have a two-story home or more than one bathroom, you may want to consider having an extra set of toothbrushes and toothpaste in more than one location.
+Once my kids come downstairs for breakfast, I don’t want them heading back upstairs – instead, they can brush their teeth in the half bathroom on the first floor.
+Make sure they have the supplies they need to brush and go (that means no arguing over toothpaste!).

 Odds and Ends